 So when the Finance Minister gives a certificate to Shaktikanta Das as a “disciplined officer”, it opens it up for interpretation of what constitutes being “disciplined”.

-During the period when Das was Revenue Secretary, the ED under him in mid 2015 even tried to block the probe in National Herald case.
+During the period when Das was Revenue Secretary, the ED under him in mid-2015 even tried to block the probe in the National Herald case.
 After the trial court found prima-facie evidence, Swamy filed petition to the ED for registering cases for money laundering in National Herald deals.
 In those days ED’s chief was Rajan Katoch, a UPA appointee and cousin of Congress leader Digvijaya Singh.
 Both Das and Katoch tried to scuttle the case.
 After Swamy’s complaint to Prime Minister Narendra Modi, Katoch was shunted out from ED and Shaktikanta Das was shifted out from the powerful Revenue Department which controls ED, Income Tax, Customs and the Directorate of Revenue Intelligence (DRI).